 It is my intention for you to be able to make an informed choice

 If you visited the additional information link above to take a deeper dive into psychometrics, this could all sound a bit theoretical, academic and serious.
 Be reassured, with any learning of this kind it is useful to keep things practical and fun and I really believe enjoyment and developing deep self-awareness for pragmatic aims… are not mutually exclusive pursuits!

-As a results focused business, it is important though that you recognise the role psychometrics play in facilitating useful discussions to bring about change.
+As a results focused business, it is important though that you recognise the role psychometrics play in facilitating useful discussions to bring about behavioural change.
 This awareness enables you to continue to gain benefits from developmental activity following any developmental intervention I (or my associates) might offer.